-- Circle Process, also called Restorative Circles or Peacemaking Circles, address harm and conflict in neighborhoods, school classrooms, workplace teams and other groups.
+- Circle Process, also called Restorative Circles or Peacemaking Circles, addressing harm and conflict in neighborhoods, school classrooms, workplace teams and other groups.

-- Marking Peace Student-Parent Workshops, provide an interactive experience for youth and their parents to explore and improve on their own conflict styles, practicing that authentically together.
+- Making Peace Student-Parent Workshops, an interactive experience for youth and their parents to explore and improve on their own conflict styles, practicing that authentically together.

 Restorative practices, focusing on personal and group accountability to address harm, are increasingly used in schools as effective alternatives to traditional punishment approaches.
 As the dialogue and circle processes promote social empathy and peer support, the practices overwhelmingly result in reduced suspensions, reduced truancy and increased community involvement in schools where they are fully implemented.